quasoft/backgammonjs/docs/README.md

 ## Credits

-- OpenShift Online - free tier of service used for running the demo
+- Heroku - free tier of service used for running the demo

 ### Tools used: